Two Yachts Destroyed During Overnight Fire Along Miami River

-MIAMI (CBS Miami) — Miami Fire rescue are investigating the cause of a fire that left two yachts destroyed early Thursday morning.
+MIAMI (CBS Miami) — Miami Fire Rescue is investigating the cause of a fire that left two yachts destroyed early Thursday morning.

-17 units responded shortly before 2:30a.m. to a marina along the Miami River with two boats fully engulfed in flames.READ MORE: Play It Safe On The Water This Memorial Day Weekend
+Seventeen units responded shortly before 2:30 a.m. to a marina along the Miami River with two boats fully engulfed in flames.READ MORE: Meal Deals & Other Discounts For Active Duty Military, Veterans This Memorial Day

 It took about an hour to get the fire under control.
-No injuries have been reported at the moment.
+No injuries have been reported.

-Although it’s unclear the exact sizes of the boats due to the damage, one appears to be over 70 feet and the other over 50 feet, according to Miami Fire rescue.READ MORE: Miami Man Andy De Leon Clinging For His Life After Being Shot In Head By Girlfriend’s Ex
+Although it’s unclear the exact sizes of the boats due to the damage, one appears to be over 70 feet and the other over 50 feet, according to Miami Fire Rescue.READ MORE: South Florida Business Owners Of Asian Descent Celebrate Their Roots During Asian Pacific American Heritage Month

 “The conditions were intense that’s why we had multiple units from bridge, water and land.
 We’re also dealing with a lot of fuel, a lot of plastics so we had to use a foam operation, That’s why our hazardous materials team is here.
 We were also able to untie two other large vessels from getting damaged,” said Lt.
 Pete Sanchez.

-Fire rescue hasn’t been able to get ahold of the owners of the yachts or the owner of the marina.
+Fire Rescue hasn’t been able to reach the owners of the yachts or the owner of the marina.

-There was no name on the building besides a sign on the fence that said closed permanently.MORE NEWS: Miami Beach PD: Fight Between Two Women Ends With One Shot In The Leg
+There was no name on the building besides a sign on the fence that said closed permanently.MORE NEWS: Miami Proud: Frost Science Museum's Award-Winning Program Helps Create Environmental Stewards

 Fire investigators have been on scene all morning working on hot spots and trying to determine what started the fire.